 The rules governing a public offer for a listed company does not have any impact on the merger control clearance process.
-If the jurisdictional thresholds are met, the acquiring company is required to file the notification to the JFTC prior to the transfer of the ownership of the shares under relevant laws.
+If the jurisdictional thresholds are met, the acquiring company is required to file the notification to the IFTC prior to the transfer of the ownership of the shares under relevant laws.

-ICLG TO: MERGER CONTROL 2019 © Published and reproduced with kind permission by Global Legal Group Ltd, London The public offer procedure may be affected depending on the content and the timing of the JFTC's decisions, such as mandatory extension of the offering period.
+The public offer procedure may be affected depending on the content and the timing of the JFTC's decisions, such as mandatory extension of the offering period.